What Are Bedsores?

 Caring for an ailing loved one in Myrtle Beach can be difficult (particularly those restricted to a wheelchair or bed).
 One may think that a lack of mobility makes looking after such a loved one easier, yet that is not the case.

-People who forced to be sedentary run the risk of experiencing health problems inherent with their limitations.
+People in nursing homes who are forced to be sedentary run the risk of experiencing health problems inherent with their limitations.
 Among these are bedsores.

 Bedsores (or pressure ulcers, as clinicians call them), are skin injuries that occur in areas of the body constantly under pressure from contact with surfaces (such as the buttocks, back, heels and ankles).
 Those who are active move around enough to relieve such pressure, yet those who are immobile run the risk of sores developing after having been in the same position for an extended period.